 At MCQST we believe in the strength of an open atmosphere and equal opportunity.
-Following the DFG research-oriented standards on gender equality we want to achieve a better working environment for everyone by implementing strong values, such as consistency, transparency, competitiveness, competence, and maintaining a forward-looking orientation.
+Following the DFG's research-backed standards on gender equality, we want to achieve a better working environment for everyone by implementing strong values, such as consistency, transparency, competitiveness, competence, and maintaining a forward-looking orientation.

 The Equal Opportunity Program of the Munich Center for Quantum Science and Technology aims to open up academic life to a diverse group of people.
 Its goal is to unite individual life plans and a career in academia.
 This means that MCQST pursues equal opportunity in respect of gender, family, and diversity.

 Any suggestions or inquiries are very welcome.